rhjensen79/ops2devops/3.Docker/1.Task/README.md

 - Build a new version of the container, by running `docker build -t web:v2 .`
 - Run the new version `docker run -p 80:80 web:v2`
 - open a browser to `http://studentip:80` and see that the content has changed.
-- Stop the container again
+- Stop the container again by pressing `ctrl + c`

 ## See the different images

 - run `docker ps -a` and see that you have 2 versions of the `web` container.
 - Note the names is auto generated, to make sure there is no conflick between them.
+- Also note, that this is the actual containers, that are build on the images.
+You can have multiple containers, build on the same image.